-The 200-hour yoga course fee starts from USD 2,950 for those who sign up more than 3 months before course start dates
+*for those who sign up more than 3 months before course starts dates (upon availability)

 There are many guesthouses, hotels, hostels, and resorts within easy walking distance from the yoga shala, with options to suit a range of budgets, from shared dorms to high-end villas with luxurious facilities.

-We offer complimentary shared accommodation for the first 10 sign-ups at one of our trusted recommended guesthouses in the area.
+We offer complimentary shared accommodation for the first 10 sign-ups at our trusted guesthouse Nyuh Gading.

 This family-run, guesthouse with an outdoor pool is an affordable option within close walking distance to the beach and yoga shala.